top of page

 2. Involve Local Businesses from the Start

-• Offer tour-only discounts or freebies.
+• Offer tour-exclusive discounts or freebies.

-3. Map It Out Digitally (and Accessibly)
+3. Map It Out Digitally and Accessibly

 4. Promote It as an Experience, Not Just a Path